SriramYaswanth/M1-projectgoal-Application/1_Requirements/README.md

 Strength

-1. Save time and effect
+1. Save lot of time and effec.
-2. Easy to access
+2. Enables 24*7 service.
-3. Avilability to all
+3. Update features keep business deals, changes, and offers in the loop within customers.
-4. More convinent to applicant to complets
+4. Low cost and easy to Handle.

 Weakness: